michaelosunga/open_flood_risk_mapping_in_kenya/training/Session5.md

 # Session 5

 **What will you learn from this module?**

-- Loading flood exposure datasets: DEM and flood hazard at various return periods - rtps
+ ***How does flood risk compare across different wards/ sub-counties within a county?***
-- Loading land use/land cover (LULC)
+ - Using the graphical modeller in:
-- Loading settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres)
+   - Computing number of settlements at risk of floods at various return periods across all wards
-- Clipping datasets to county of interest - Tana river and Garissa counties
+   - Computing number of relevant points of interests (POIs) at risk of floods at various return periods across all wards
-- Reprojecting data from geographical to projected coordinates
+   - Computing number of roads at risk of floods at various return periods across all wards
-- Introduction to the QGIS [Graphical Modeler](https://docs.qgis.org/3.34/en/docs/user_manual/processing/modeler.html)
+   - Computing estimated acreage of productive land at risk of floods at various return periods across all wards

 ##